gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 - Explanation of the Standard Model from geometry
 - Derivation of the constants of nature

-Its status in 2024:
+Its status in 2025:

-**The technical achievements are real:**
+**The technical achievements are real.**

 The **AdS/CFT correspondence** (Maldacena, 1997)
 is one of the most powerful results in theoretical physics.
 It has applications in:
-- Strongly coupled gauge theories
-- Condensed matter physics
-- Quantum information
-- Black hole thermodynamics
+strongly coupled gauge theories, condensed matter physics, quantum information, black hole thermodynamics.

 The **superstring theories** (Type I, IIA, IIB, Heterotic) and M-theory are mathematically